 Once you leave ISU, you can refill prescriptions already on file for up to 3 months.
 However, new prescriptions will not be accepted.

 Yes.
 Call the pharmacy where you would like the prescription filled and provide that pharmacy with the ISU Pharmacy phone number and your prescription number if available.
-Your pharmacy will phone the ISU Pharmacy to transfer the prescription.
+Your pharmacy will phone the ISU Pharmacy to transfer the prescription or send us a secure message.